EvoHull/Tapirs/docs/index.md

 1. **Quality Control** quality trimming, length trimming, denoising to remove errors, and dereplication to remove redundancy
 2. **Taxonomic Assignment** Taxonomic identity can be assigned to each sequence by a variety of methods.
 Currently impleneted are blast with different LCA approaches, and Kraken2 kmer analysis.
 Since we use a workflow manager (Snakemake) methods can easily be added to this list without affecting the rest of the workflow
-3. **Reports and Graphical Display** The workflow will write a detailed report of its analyses and actions, and output to standard format BIOM and .tsv files.
-The Vegan R package can be used to calculate diversity statistics and plots.
+3. **Reports and Graphical Display** The workflow will write reports of its analyses and actions, and output to standard format BIOM and .tsv files.

 # Quickstart